 (two column) Fig. 3 | The holdout predictive performance of the CART decision tree model for classifying normal and diseased cells with under-sampling, over-sampling and SMOTE applied to training datasets having IR of 1, 5, 10, 25, 100, and 333.
-The three panels capture (a) accuracy, (b) sensitivity, and (c) AUROC predictive performances versus the imbalance ratio in the original training dataset with no resampling (resampling was used to obtain IR=1 in all cases).
+The three panels capture (a) specificity, (b) sensitivity, and (c) AUROC predictive performances versus the imbalance ratio in the original training dataset with no resampling (resampling was used to obtain IR=1 in all cases).
 The x-axis spacing is scaled using a logarithmic transformation to facilitate the visualization of the highly skewed IR values.

 Fig. 4 shows the ROC and PR curves for the no subsampling (NULL) and under-sampling classifier from Fig. 3 when IR=10.
-When under-sampling is applied, the model achieves greater AUROC andbut a lower AUPRC.
-In addition, the model recalls about 74% of diseased cells in the holdout data at the threshold f0= 0.73 while misclassifying only about 26% of the normal cells and the PR curve shows the classifier achieves a precision of 74.0% at a power of 73.8%.
-When no subsampling is applied, at the threshold f0= 0.12, the classifier has the power to detect about 82% of diseased cells but incorrectly detect about 40% of normal cells.
+When under-sampling is applied, the model achieves both greater AUROC and AUPRC.
+In addition, the model recalls about 70% of diseased cells in the holdout data at the threshold f0= 0.63 while misclassifying only about 28% of the normal cells and the PR curve shows the classifier achieves a precision of 71.2% at a power of 69.7%.
+When no subsampling is applied, the ROC curve is on a 45-degree line which indicates the classifier is no better than random guessing.

 (two column) Fig. 4 | The ROC and PR curves for the decision tree classifier of normal and diseased states, corresponding to the no- (NULL) and under-sampling scenarios.
 The curves were generated based on a balanced holdout set of 10,000 observations (5,000 for each cell outcome), and the models were trained based on the IR=10 Scenario depicted in Fig. 1.